danog/MadelineProtoDocs/old_docs/API_docs_v82/constructors/sendMessageRecordRoundAction.md

-Send message record round action
+User is recording a round video to share